Las de la Intuición: Live performances

 Shakira performed "Las de la Intuición" on the first episode of 2007 of American TV show Sábado Gigante.
 On 4 July 2008, she sang the track during her show on the festival Rock in Rio in Arganda del Rey, Spain.
 She also performed it on the same festival for the 2010 and 2011 editions that were held respectively in Lisbon, Portugal and Rio de Janeiro, Brazil.

-Shakira included "Las de la Intuición" on the set list of The Sun Comes Out World Tour (2010–11), her fifth concert tour.
+Shakira included "Las de la Intuición" on the set list of the Sale el Sol World Tour (2010–11), her fifth concert tour.
 For the performance of the track, she wore black tights and a black-and-green top.

 Regarding the show on Glasgow, Scotland, a reviewer of The Scotsman said that the performance of "Las de la Intuición" was among the most impressive moments of the concert.
 Miguel González of Excélsior commented that Shakira seemed worn out while performing the track during the concert offered in Singapore because of the humidity of the place.
 Marta Palacios of Las Provincias reviewed the show held in Valencia, Spain, saying that the change of clothing during "Las de la Intuición" lead to "another sexy moment of the concert".
 The performance of the song in Paris, France, on 14 June 2011 was included on Live from Paris (2011), Shakira's fourth live album.
 The same concert was aired by TNT on 9 December 2011.

 The song was not included on the set list of El Dorado World Tour (2018), the singer's sixth concert tour.
 A reviewer of Spanish daily newspaper El Comercio expressed disappointment over the omission of some of Shakira's most successful singles, such as "Las de la Intuición", "Ciega, Sordomuda" and "Ojos Así".
+The song would make its return in the 'Las Mujeres Ya No Lloran World Tour', acting as the third song in the setlist.